 To understand this verse in detail, let us analyse the story of Mūsā (ʿalayhi al-Salām) and al-Khaḍir.
 It is a long story from which I will extract the most relevant elements.
 Allah inspired Prophet Mūsā (ʿalayhi al-Salām) by making him realise that among his contemporaries, there existed a slave of Allah actually more knowledgeable than him.

-In compliance to this divine order, Mūsā (ʿalayhi al-Salām) went on a lengthy journey with his servant boy to find an individual known as al-Khaḍir, who Allah said was the most knowledgeable person in the world at that time.
+In compliance to this divine order, Mūsā (ʿalayhi al-Salām) went on a lengthy journey with his servant to meet this individual, named Khadir, who knew more than him.
 Al-Khaḍir would be inspired by Allah to commit acts that an onlooker would mistakenly perceive as being oppression or wrongdoing.
 The story between the two commences with the following piece of dialogue:

 “Mūsā (ʿalayhi al-Salām) said to him (al-Khaḍir), ‘May I follow you so that you may teach me from that knowledge which you have been divinely taught (by Allah)?’”